dev-praveen/ecommerce-backoffice-apis/README.md

-# Spring Boot Application
+# E-Commerce api service

 This is a Spring Boot application using Java 17.
-It provides The E-Commerce API endpoints to manage customers, orders in an e-commerce system.
+It provides the E-Commerce API endpoints to manage customers, orders in an e-commerce system.

-## Building the Application
+## Building the application

-To build the application, use the following command:
+To build the application, use the below instructions:

 ```bash
 ./mvnw clean package